 Now that billions of people have been cooped up in their homes all year due to the pandemic and the accepting of working from home has grown, I'm sure the digital nomad lifestyle will become extremely popular again.
 So many of us are itching to travel once the pandemic dies down.

 Dreams Of Being A Digital Nomad

 So what can digital nomads do to make money online?
-They can work as a freelance writer, designer, or techie.
-They can run a drop shipping business that doesn’t hold inventory.
-They can run an online course or come up with a product to sell.
+Digital nomads can work as a freelance writer, designer, or techie.
+They can run a drop shipping business that doesn't hold inventory.
+Digital can run an online course or come up with a product to sell.
 Or they can run an online media company that generates advertising revenue.

 In short, there are endless ways to make money online.
 I've shared my reflections of making money online since 2009.
 And if your target revenue is only $1,500 a month to live a great lifestyle, then the possibility to live such a life style is higher than you think!

 For almost four weeks, I pretended to live the digital nomad lifestyle while traveling to South Korea, Malaysia, Cambodia, and Taiwan.
 This was a couple years before my wife and I had kids.

 All I needed was internet access and my laptop.
 Thank goodness internet was everywhere to be found back then.
-In 2021+, high-speed internet is ubiquitous.
+In 2023+, high-speed internet is ubiquitous.
 Being a digital nomad with or without kids is easier than ever before.